FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 Limerick’s road networks and minimise future road infrastructure works.

-The amendments were proposed by Cllr O’Hanlon, seconded by Cllr J. Sheahan.--- **4.Bruree**
+The amendments were proposed by Cllr O’Hanlon, seconded by Cllr J. Sheahan.
+---
+**4.Bruree**

 Cllr Donegan proposed the following amendment: